lupuleasa-core/Runeplus/README.md

 # Runeplus
 A Runelite profile that is full of high quality plugins that "should be default in Runelite"

+### Total plugins added:

+- Installed, and enabled: 18
+- Installed, but disabled: 4
+- Reconfigured defaults: 1

+See below all added plugins.

 # How to install
 1. Install the official Runelite client
 2. Go top right at the wrench icon